epvuc/usb-tty/README.md

+quickstart:

+signal from loop is received on PD2, signal toward loop output on PD3 and PD6 (D6 is the onboard LED on a teensy).

-To work with my board, the default avr dfu bootloader has to be replaced with a different one that doesn't need HWB brought out.
+To work with custom board, the default avr dfu bootloader has to be replaced with a different one that doesn't need HWB brought out.
 Fine on teensy.

 # erase chip and change lockbyte from 0x2c to 0x2f